se7en-illa/TTP-Summer-2023/02_Frontend/01_ReactJS/lab/react-continued/assignment.md

 **React Hooks:** Hooks allow you to use state and other React features in functional components. `useEffect` and `useState` are the basic Hooks that allow you to use React features in a more direct way.

 **Axios:** Axios is a popular JavaScript library used to make HTTP requests.
 It supports the Promise API and is more feature-rich compared to the fetch API built into modern browsers.
 It makes it easy to send asynchronous HTTP requests and handle responses.

-**Express Server:** An Express server is a simple way to create a server-side component of your application.
-It's easy to create routes and handle requests and responses.

 **Rendering Lists in React:** To render multiple components in React, you can use JavaScript's array `map()` function in JSX.
 Remember to include a unique `key` prop for each child in the list.